 Swelling is often seen after an ankle fracture.
-By limiting the amount of swelling, the pain from the ankle fracture can be decreased and further damage to the surrounding soft tissue may be prevented.
-Elevating
+By limiting the amount of swelling, you may decrease the pain from the ankle fracture and prevent further damage to the surrounding soft tissue.
+Elevating the ankle

 A splint may need to be placed to support the broken ankle.
 The splint usually remains for several days.
 A splint allows for room to accommodate swelling.
 If the damaged ankle is not displaced, the splint may be

 applied immediately without moving the broken ankle.
-However, if the bones are displaced and/or the ankle joint is dislocated, a closed reduction is performed while the splint is placed.
-This treatment involves setting the tibia and/or fibula bones
+However, if the bones are displaced and/or the ankle joint is dislocated, your doctor may need to set the tibia and/or fibula bones and ankle joint while placing the splint.
+The goal is to improve

-and ankle joint to improve the position and pain at the ankle.
+the ankle position and decrease pain.
 This treatment may require anesthesia.